abalabokhin/NWNForBG/README.md

 * Insomniator2 - for a great help with weidu adaptation and especially for the script that can generate weidu code to set string refs for binary files (cre, are, etc.)
 * megrimlock - for helping with proof-reading english tra files
 * p\_zombie - for testing and help with bp-bgt-worldmap adaptation
+* JohnBob - for helping with icons positins and some weidu coding
 * Roberciiik and Weigo - for changing bp-bgt-worldmap for this mod
 * argent77 - for help with TIS files and useful weidu libraries
 * scheele - for testing, some ideas for the mod and help with proof-reading Russian texts